amadeus4dev/developer-guides/docs/resources/flights.md

             }
 ```

-You can use this same process to select seats for multiple passengers.
+You can use the same process to select seats for multiple passengers.
 For each passenger, you must add the selected seats in `fareDetailsBySegment` for each `travelerId` within the flight offer.

-At this point, you now have a priced flightOffer which includes your user's selected seat.
+At this point, you now have a priced `flightOffer` which includes your user's selected seat.
 The final step is to book the flight using `Flight Create Orders API`.
-To do this, simply pass the flightOffer object into a request to Flight Create Orders API, which will book the flight and return an order summary and a booking Id.
+To do this, simply pass the `flightOffer` object into a request to the Flight Create Orders API, which will book the flight and return an order summary and a booking Id.

 ## Add additional baggage

 ### Search additional baggage options

 The first step is to find the desired flight offer using the `Flight Offers Search` API.
-Each flight offer contains an `additionalServices` field with the types of additional services available, in this case bags, and the maximum price of the first additional bag under.
+Each flight offer contains an `additionalServices` field with the types of additional services available, in this case bags, and the maximum price of the first additional bag.
 Note that at this point, the price is for informational purposes only.

 To get the final price of the added baggage with the airline policy and the traveler's tier level taken into account, you must call `Flight Offers Price`.
 To do this, add the `include=bags` parameter in the path of the Flight Offers Price API: